morepath/morepath/doc/security.rst

 to identify who people are in the first place.

 The identity policy in Morepath takes a HTTP request and establishes a claimed identity for it.
-There are 3 extensions available, which are providing a identity policy for Morepath:

-* `more.jwtauth`_:
+These are some extensions that provide an identity policy:

+`more.jwtauth`_
   Token based authentication system using JSON Web Token (JWT).

-* `more.itsdangerous`_:
+`more.itsdangerous`_
   Cookie based identity policy using isdangerous.

-* `more.basicauth`_:
+`more.basicauth`_
   Identity policy based on the HTTP Basic Authentication.

 Choose the one of your choice, install it and follow the instructions in the README.
+You can also create your own identity policy.

 For basic authentication for instance it will extract the username and password.
 The claimed identity can be